-The NXT series includes only cello and bass instruments.
-While considerably lower priced, they are produced in the same facilities with the same excellent materials in the Czech Republic.
-The NXT’s are available in amber and black stained maple finishes.
+The NXT series is available in violin, cello, and bass versions.
+Though lower in price, they are built in the same facility in the Czech Republic as the CR instruments, and utilize the same excellent materials.
+The NXT’s are available in transparent amber sunburst and satin black finishes.
 While they use the same Polar™ pickup technology as the CR-series, they are passive instruments, meaning they do not have a preamp.
 There are, however, passive volume and tone control knobs.

 No electric violin is truly silent.
 If you’ve ever strummed the strings of an unplugged electric guitar, you have a sense of the level of sound generated by drawing a bow across the strings of a solid body string instrument.
 So-called “silent practice” is made possible when a solid body instrument is equipped with a headphone jack.
 This allows the player to hear the amplified tone of the instrument privately, while the small amount of sound generated by bowing the strings cannot be heard outside the practice room.
 Read our article on 'silent' instrument loudness comparisons to learn more.

 Should I get a mic or a pickup?